 It’s not like any tough subject, but as they say in our university, “M3 nikal gaya to samjho aadhi degree ho gayi”.
 That literally means – If you clear M3, you almost get your half (engineering) degree.
 So I am speaking with my experience, never slog on your papers to clear in next semester.

 Try to clear each and every paper in the same semester itself.
 Do you find it tough to do it?
 Read the following tips so you’ll find it is so easy to clear your papers even if your exams are tomorrow and you’ve not even touched the book yet.
+This post gives you answer for How do I pass engineering? like questions, So, Guys read it and Enjoy it.

 - 1 Step 1.
 First of all, calm down!